 - Adding Tasks and contacts

-- Recently added contacts
+- Recently Added contacts

-Types of Dashboard action items
+Types of Dashboard Prompts

 If you've connected your calendar to Contactually, each day's calendar events will show at the top of the Dashboard.
 You can also hide your calendar events from the Dashboard by adjusting the calendar settings for Contactually.

-Your Network Health allows you to see how well you’re staying in touch with the people who matter most by measuring how well you're doing against your Bucket Follow-Up Reminder intervals.
+Your Network Health allows you to see how well you’re staying in touch with the people who matter most.
+By measuring how well you're doing against your Bucket Follow-Up Reminder intervals.
 You can click on the green, yellow, or red area to view your strong, fading, or weak relationships, respectively.
 The more fading and weak relationships you convert to strong relationships, the better your grade will be.

 Adding Tasks and contacts